3 Modifications to usual care and service delivery

 3.2 Specialist cystic fibrosis centres should maintain contact with network and outreach cystic fibrosis clinics using telephone or video consultations and meetings.

-3.4 Day-case facilities may be necessary for procedures such as administering first doses of intravenous antibiotics for courses to be delivered at home and flushing totally implantable intravenous devices.
+3.4 Specialist cystic fibrosis centres should maintain sufficient access to day-case facilities for procedures such as administering first doses of intravenous antibiotics for courses to be delivered at home and flushing totally implantable intravenous devices.
 Flushing frequency may be reduced from usual practice.
-If no alternative is possible, think about carrying out a home visit.
+If no alternative is possible, think about carrying out a home visit. [amended 7 October 2020]

 3.5 Ensure that sufficient clinical expertise and capacity remains within the cystic fibrosis team so that patients have the support they need, and their care can be safely managed out of hospital as much as possible.